Expert Advice On Improving Your Home

 Fixing your HVAC by repairing or replacing parts when needed is important, but can be expensive.
 Thankfully, there are steps you can take to reduce gradual wear and tear on your system.

 • Keep your system clean.
-Keeping your condenser fan blades, indoor evaporator coil, grills, and ductwork clean helps your system run and reduces the chance of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.
+Keeping your condenser fan blades, indoor evaporator coil, grills, and ductwork clean helps your system function optimally and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.

 • Change the position of your blinds seasonally.
 Opening your blinds in winter allows passive solar heat into your house.
 Closing your blinds in summer blocks some heat from getting indoors.
 Both of these measures help lower the work required from your HVAC system.